See the revision history at the end (if you make it that far).

 about:addons page, let’s ignore that and get accustomed to working with this powerful little doohickey from its toolbar icon (that little red shield thingy).
 Click that, then click the ‘dashboard’ icon.

-Make sure the ‘Settings’ tab is selected at the top, then select the following options where [X] indicates the option is enabled:[_] Hide placeholders of blocked elements
+Make sure the ‘Settings’ tab is selected at the top, then enable the following options where [X] indicates the option is enabled:[_] Hide placeholders of blocked elements

 [X] Show the number of blocked requests on the icon